 • What are the benefits of open space?

 Wake County's Open Space Program, the first of its kind in North Carolina, protects remaining open space in the county by working in partnership with local NGOs, municipalities and state/federal agencies.
 The program's overarching objective is to protect 30% of Wake County’s land area (or roughly 165,000 acres) as permanent open space.
 For more information on the County’s current open space holdings and its progress toward meeting the 30% goal, see the Current Open Space page.

 Why does Wake County need an Open Space Program?

 As Wake County’s population reaches an expected 1 million by 2015, natural lands are being converted to suburbia at a rapid rate.
-To balance this extraordinary pressure on the natural environment and ensure future generations will have access to greenspace and good environmental quality, Wake County government has recognized the urgent need to protect a portion of the county’s remaining natural land.
+To balance this pressure on the natural environment and ensure future generations will have access to greenspace, Wake County government has recognized the need to protect a portion of the county’s remaining natural land.

 Protecting open space in Wake County will generate an interconnected system of greenspaces that will attract homeowners and businesses; prevent economic losses from floods and costly pollution; support a clean water supply; and produce fresh air, fertile soils and biologically diverse landscapes.
 The Open Space Program's investment in the preservation of working lands (farms and forests) will also help support a vibrant agricultural economy that has historically defined much of the county’s sense of place.

 Some of the most important benefits of preserving open space are briefly described below.
 To learn more about all the benefits of open space preservation, read the benefits section of the Consolidated Open Space Plan.